Aderine2006/Qrcode_generator/README.md

 # Qrcode_generator
-My python project on Qrcode generator ,it includes basic ("White and Black ") as well as Quite advance ("Resize border,Box and Change the colour too")
+My python project on Qrcode generator ,it includes basic QrcodeProject :("White and Black ") as well as Quite advance QrcodeProject2 :("Resize border,Box and Change the colour too")